gramineproject/examples/openvino/README.md

 ### Manifest options for performance

-- Preheat manifest option pre-faults the enclave memory and moves the performance penalty to gramine-sgx startup (before the workload starts executing).
+- Preheat manifest option pre-faults the enclave memory and moves the performance penalty to Gramine-SGX startup (before the workload starts executing).
 To use the preheat option, make sure that `sgx.preheat_enclave = true` is added to the manifest template.
 - Skipping invalid user pointer checks when the application does not invoke system calls with invalid pointers (typical case) can help improve performance.
 To use this option, make sure